viclw17/viclw17.github.io/_posts/2024-08-15-pbr-math-dump.md

 $$ + ... $$

-pull the sum to the front, achieve using a single sum for integration with recursion.
+pull the sum to the front, we achieve using a single sum for integration with recursion.